 Industry Analysis & Industry Trends

 Although vitamins and supplements are often considered nondiscretionary purchases, the industry has grown at a steady clip over the past five years due to several factors, such as the aging population, reduced levels of employed and insured Americans and increasing consumer concerns toward health.
-Growth is forecast to continue over the next five years, especially as disposable incomes recover, though competition from imports and manufacturers' move to cheaper labor-cost countries will restrain significant revenue increases... purchase to read more
+Growth is forecast to continue over the next five years, especially as disposable incomes recover; however, competition from imports coupled with manufacturers' moving to low labor-cost countries will restrain significant revenue increases... purchase to read more